 Bryan P. Stanifer, MD

-B. Payne Stanifer, MD, MPH, joins the Department of Surgery at NewYork-Presbyterian Columbia University Medical Center as an Assistant Professor of Clinical Surgery as of August 14, 2017.
-He completed his fellowship as the chief fellow in thoracic surgery at Northwestern University in Chicago, IL where he trained under Drs.
-Malcolm DeCamp and Patrick McCarthy in thoracic and cardiac surgery.
+B. Payne Stanifer, MD, MPH has been with the Department of Surgery at NewYork-Presbyterian/Columbia University Irving Medical Center since 2017.
+He completed his fellowship as the chief fellow in thoracic surgery at Northwestern University in Chicago, IL where he trained under Dr. Malcolm DeCamp and Dr. Patrick McCarthy in thoracic and cardiac surgery.

 Dr. Stanifer has authored numerous presentations, abstracts, and publications on topics in thoracic surgery such as lung cancer, tracheal surgery, spontaneous pneumothorax, and interstitial lung disease.
-His research at Columbia will focus on oncology with particular interests in clinical trials, outcomes, and the epidemiology and mechanisms of lung cancer in non-smokers, especially women.
+His research at Columbia has focused on oncology with particular interests in clinical trials, outcomes, and the epidemiology and mechanisms of lung cancer in non-smokers, especially women.

-He will be developing the Women’s Lung and Health Center within the Price Family Center for Comprehensive Chest Care.
-This multidisciplinary center will focus on unique issues facing women including lung cancer in non-smokers and metastatic cancers.
+He is one of the founders and directors of the Women’s Lung Center within the Price Family Center for Comprehensive Chest Care.
+This multidisciplinary center focuses on unique issues facing women including lung cancer in non-smokers and metastatic cancers.

 Dr. Stanifer completed his general surgery residency at Dartmouth-Hitchcock Medical Center and Dartmouth Medical School in New Hampshire.
 He is Board-certified in general surgery.
 While at Dartmouth, he obtained a Master of Public Health degree from Harvard with a focus on management and health policy.
 During his time at Harvard he was a Carson Family Scholar.